 Flights are extremely cheap into these airports from other parts in Turkey.
-From Istanbul for example, flights are as little as £10.00-£20.00 from the UK each way depending on flight times, days of the week, when you book etc. From the airports you can get a shuttle bus into Goreme town which I recommend booking online first so you know its booked, however once you’re in the town and going back to the airport, just pop to the bus station and get a ticket there as it will be cheaper, I paid £5.00 to get to Kayseri Airport from Goreme, alternatively you can get a taxi.
+From Istanbul for example, flights are as little as £10.00-£20.00 from the UK each way depending on flight times, days of the week, when you book etc. From the airports you can get a shuttle bus into Goreme town which I recommend booking online first so you know it’s booked.
+Once you’re in the town and going back to the airport, just pop to the bus station and get a ticket there as it will be cheaper.
+I paid £5.00 to get to Kayseri Airport from Goreme, or alternatively you can get a taxi.

 SO WHERE ARE YOU ACTUALLY GOING?

 When I was planning my trip I kept seeing the name Cappadocia flying about, but I also kept seeing the name Goreme when looking for accommodation and I got quite confused.
 To break it down for you, Cappadocia is the region and there are many towns in this region, Goreme is one of these towns and this is the main hub for tourists in Cappadocia.
 When looking for accommodation search for somewhere in Goreme, unless you are renting a car and then it might be nice to be further out.

 The town of Goreme is located between the ‘fairy chimney’ rock formations that make up this landscape and give this area such a unique look and trust me it does feel like you’re in a fairy tale!